-The Criminology program is located in the School of Political and Social Inquiry.
+The Criminology program is located in the School of Social Sciences.
 The Higher Degree Research program provides comprehensive research training in Criminology and produces graduates who are leading the field in research and professional areas.
 This program is offered at the MA (Masters) and PhD (Doctor of Philosophy) levels.

 The Criminology program is further enhanced by our Graduate Research program, a leading national program that provides support to postgraduate research students in the social sciences.

 We welcome local and international applications- working within our current areas of research focus (see below) and other areas of Criminological research.
-For further information on postgraduate opportunities in Criminology at Monash please contact Postgraduate Co ordinator, Dr Marie Segrave.
+For further information on postgraduate opportunities in Criminology at Monash please contact Postgraduate Co ordinator, Dr Bree Carlton

 The Faculty provides general on the entry requirements, duration and format of these programs.
 If you would like more information about the application process contact Sue Stevenson.

 For information on scholarships visit the Monash Research Graduate web site.

 Postgraduate students in Criminology benefit from being part of a vibrant and rapidly developing intellectual environment.
 The Criminology program attracts international and interstate Masters and Doctoral candidates resulting in a diverse group of young scholars working together as they pursue exciting new areas of research.
-The School of Political and Social Inquiry’s Advanced Studies program is designed specifically to offer exceptional support to research candidates.
+The School of Social Sciences Graduate program is designed specifically to offer exceptional support to research candidates.